 Alex is Chief Scientist and Director of Research and Evaluation at the Behavioural Insights Team (BIT).
 He leads on BIT’s involvement on the new ESRC funded project Hate Crime After Brexit.
 His recent published work has been on police body-worn cameras and he has led a number of large-scale randomised-controlled trials in education.
 Before joining BIT Alex was a at RAND Europe for 5 and a half years, and spent three years coordinating and teaching research design/quantitative methods at the University of Cambridge.
 Prior to Cambridge he worked at the Centre for Criminology, University of Oxford and has a D.Phil. in sociology, also from Oxford.

 Arron leads data management and project administration on the Hate Crime After Brexit project.
 He is also completing his PhD on police use of social media.

 Dr. Han Liu is a computer scientist with expertise in machine learning for text classification.
 He leads on online hate speech classification tasks within HateLab.

 Amir Javed is a lecturer in cybersecurity with expertise in information security, privacy and malware.
 He leads on programming and statistical analysis within HateLab.

-Paul Giannasi OBE is Head of the Cross-Government Hate Crime Programme aiming to improve the response to hate crime from across the criminal justice system.
+Paul Giannasi OBE is the National Policing Advisor for Hate Crime aiming to improve the response to hate crime from across the criminal justice system.
 He is a member of the National Police Chiefs’ Council (NPCC) Hate Crime Group, coordinator for the updated NPCC Hate Crime Manual, United Kingdom National Point of Contact to the Organisation for Security and Cooperation in Europe for hate crime, and Director of the National Online Hate Crime Hub.